jdiao7/powerbi-daily-sales-dashboard/README.md

 - **Food Panda Revenue**
 - **In-store Food Revenue**

-These KPIs automatically update based on the selected date range.
+All KPIs are dynamically calculated and automatically update based on the selected date range.

 ---